ds4an/CoDas4CG/README.md

 #  /sql: This folder is composed of a database that contains the whole dataset (Python programs only).
+In case your approach is specially designed for Python, this database is strongly suggested for usage (compated to the /Dataset folder).

 ### How to use the database: